-- Click here for the list of mailing addresses.
-The mailing address is different for each tax type.
+- The mailing address is different for each tax type.
 Be sure to enclose your payment coupon with check or money order.
-If you do not have a payment coupon, you can print a coupon from our website here.
+If you do not have a payment coupon, you can print a coupon from our website.
 Please write your account number on the check or money order.

 - Can be paid in-person at the Municipal Services Building, Northeast Satellite Office, and North Philadelphia Satellite Office.
-Click here for address and hours.
+Find addresses and hours.

-- Accepted for Business Income and Receipts Tax, Net Profits Tax, School Income Tax, and Annual Wage Tax Reconciliation, Amusement Tax, Earnings Tax, Hotel Tax, Liquor Tax, Outdoor Advertising Tax, Parking Tax, Valet Parking Tax, and Vehicle Rental Tax.
+- Accepted for Business Income and Receipts Tax, Net Profits Tax, School Income Tax, Annual Wage Tax Reconciliation, Amusement Tax, Earnings Tax, Hotel Tax, Liquor Tax, Outdoor Advertising Tax, Parking Tax, Valet Parking Tax, and Vehicle Rental Tax.

 - Credit card payments are subject to a 2.45% processing fee.
 Visa debit cards have a $5.95 payment processing fee.

-- Accepted for Business Privilege Tax, Net Profits Tax, School Income Tax, and Annual Wage Tax Reconciliation, Amusement Tax, Earnings Tax, Hotel Tax, Liquor Tax, Outdoor Advertising Tax, Parking Tax, Valet Parking Tax, and Vehicle Rental Tax online.
+- Accepted for Business Income and Receipts Tax, Net Profits Tax, School Income Tax, Annual Wage Tax Reconciliation, Amusement Tax, Earnings Tax, Hotel Tax, Liquor Tax, Outdoor Advertising Tax, Parking Tax, Valet Parking Tax, and Vehicle Rental Tax online.

 Electronic Funds Transfer

 - Transfer payment directly from your bank account.
 There is no processing fee – it’s free!

 - ACH Debit: To allow the City to debit your account, complete this application.
 Payments can be initiated via a touch-tone or operator assisted phone call.